 about us

-Transition Initiatives are a way of strengthening local communities against the effects of climate change and peak oil.
+Transition Initiatives are a way of strengthening local communities against the effects of climate change, peak oil (and other resources) and economic uncertainty.
 Climate change is well-documented and visible in the media but there is much less awareness of peak oil.
 Briefly, peak oil represents the inevitable decline in easily available and cheap oil.
 But our current lifestyles absolutely depend on cheap oil!
 We are fed, clothed and warmed by food, goods and fuel transported hundreds and thousands of miles.
 Therefore, the end of cheap oil will have a severe impact on all our lives.

 For more information see: